 , many integral to the programs of excellence, that emphasize collaborative learning among students and faculty in advancing the law and serving justice.

-In keeping with its commitment to provide students and faculty with enriching educational and cultural experiences, the College of Law has exchange programs in Austria, Ireland and Spain.
+In keeping with its commitment to provide students and faculty with enriching educational and cultural experiences, the College of Law has study abroad and international exchange programs

 • Since 1992 the College of Law has been a member of the Order of the Coif, the nation's law school honorary society.
 Coif membership is nationally recognized as a mark of excellence in legal studies.